 (About me) in short:

-Nature enthusiast, photographer, theorist, “Stay at home, Dad,” and former information technology (desktop support) manager with a formal background in economics.
+Nature enthusiast, photographer, tinkerer, “Stay at home, Dad,” and former information technology (desktop support) manager with a formal background in economics.

 My gardening background: